We Promote Change in Adverse Environments

 Why?

-The first five years of an individual’s life are crucial for their overall development.
-Exposure to adverse events, combined with a lack of healthy relationships, produces toxic stress, which in consequence affects children’s mental health, brain architecture, cognitive skills, and socio-emotional development.
-This creates a mechanism that promotes the transmission of poverty and inequality.
+The first five years of life are crucial for overall development.
+Exposure to adverse events, combined with a lack of nurturing relationships, produces toxic stress that affects children’s mental health, brain architecture, cognitive skills, and socio-emotional development — creating a cycle that perpetuates poverty and inequality.

 Learn more